 Hello and a warm welcome.
-I offer online video-conferencing sessions (on the Zoom platform), allowing me to see clients from the whole of the UK.
+I offer online video-conferencing sessions (on the Zoom platform), allowing me to see clients from the whole of the UK and I may also be able to offer face to face sessions in Inverness, subject to availability.
 Do get in touch if you would like further information.

-I am an experienced Relationship and Psychosexual Therapist and I offer therapy for Couples and Individuals, UK wide.
-I am also in my third and final year as a student in *Somatic Experiencing® (with SOS Internationale) and may offer relevant SE® protocols in our work together, if helpful to you (see https://www.seauk.org.uk for more info.)
+I am a *Somatic Experiencing® Practitioner (see https://www.seauk.org.uk for more info.) and an experienced Relationship and Psychosexual Therapist and I offer therapy for Couples and Individuals, UK wide.
 I provide a safe space for you to explore – it could be that something is troubling you or it could be something you wish to further understand or you may feel your relationship has hit crisis point.

-Your exploration may include relationship issues such as loss of connection or loss of intimacy but similarly your exploration may be around other subjects such as addictions; affairs; anxiety; family; feeling stuck; finances; illness; life changes (such as menopause; the arrival of a new baby; children leaving home; divorce; separation); loss (such as bereavement of loved ones, including pets); redundancy; self-esteem; stress; work-related issues.
-My Sex Therapy practice can help with sexual dysfunction, such as (but not limited to): erectile dysfunction; delayed ejaculation; lack of intimacy; painful sex; vulval pain; vaginismus; porn use that impacts you and/or your relationship negatively.
+Your exploration may include: PTSD; recurring behaviour you can’t seem to change; accidents; anxiety; depression; relationship issues such as loss of connection or loss of intimacy but similarly your exploration may be around other subjects such as addictions; affairs; family; feeling stuck; finances; illness; life changes (such as menopause; the arrival of a new baby; children leaving home; divorce; separation); loss (such as bereavement of loved ones, including pets); redundancy; self-esteem; stress; work-related issues.
+My Sex Therapy practice can help with sexual dysfunction, such as (but not limited to): erection issues; delayed ejaculation; lack of intimacy; painful sex; vulval pain; vaginismus; porn-use that impacts you and/or your relationship negatively.

 The space I provide is confidential; free of judgement and it is safe; your well-being is my top priority.
 Often, clients want to know how long they can expect to be in therapy for – I believe this is something you will instinctively come to know as the therapeutic process unfolds.
 We will work at a pace that suits each individual, and so there isn’t a one size fits all answer.
 NB, I Practice privately on Tuesdays, Wednesdays and Thursdays and am able to respond on those days.
-My fee is £65 and sessions are 50 minutes.
+My fee is £75 and sessions are one hour long.